Sheffield City Centre to Hillsborough, Worrall and Oughtibridge

 Start from the Cathedral.
 If you’re in need of refreshment drop in at the Blue Moon veggie cafe in St Peters St. There are cycle stands in Cathedral Sq, or outside the Quaker Meeting House.
 At the end of St Peters St is Vicar Lane leading across Campo Lane in the heart of the Legal District (so mind who you knock over) to Silver St, where you turn left onto the northern end of Queen St. Use the cycle crossing over West Bar.

 If coming into town, you need to follow a slightly different route.
 For the sake of simplicity we shall describe this as “follow Queen St to the last right turn before Angel St traffic lights” – this could be called Hartshead but I couldn’t swear to it.
 Before you turn right, however, stop a moment.
 This was the original planned route of the Trans-Pennine Trail through Sheffield and if you look ahead you can see a clear route through the markets and heading up the side of the Parkway.
-That route is now close to being achieved now the markets area is being developed.
+That route has been achieved now the markets area is being developed.
 Anyway, up the hill to Campo Lane, turn right and you will soon find yourself at the rear of the Cathedral.

 If coming to or from the southern end of the city centre, join this route via Fitzwilliam St, taking the cycle lane across r.
 Devonshire Green to West St, cross with care (tramlines) then Mappin St to Upper Allen St. For the University Arts Tower/Concourse use St Philips Rd.